XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 as technology allows us as long as there's a decent business case [TODO: phrasing].

 In earlier versions of iText, we were already able to render Chinese, Japanese, and Korean (CJK) glyphs in PDF documents, and had limited support for the right-to-left Hebrew and Arabic scripts.
+When we made attempts to go further, technical limitations, caused by sometimes seemingly unrelated design decisions, hampered our efforts to implement this in iText 5.
+Because of iText 5's implicit promise to not break backwards compatibility, expanding support for Hebrew and Arabic was impossible: we would have needed to make significant changes in a number of APIs to support these on all API levels.

+For the Brahmic alphabets, we needed the information provided by OpenType font features;
+it turned out to be impossible in iText 5 to leverage these and support Brahmic scripts.

+When we wrote iText 7, redesigning it from the ground up, we took care to avoid these problems in order to provide support for all font features, on whichever level of abstraction in the API a user chooses.
-With iText 7, we took the next step and went on to create a module that could support the elusive Brahmic scripts, which are used mostly in the Indian subcontinent.
+We also took the next step and went on to create pdfCalligraph, a module that supports the elusive Brahmic scripts.

 ## Java limitations

-iText 7
+iText 7 is built with Java 7.
+The current implementation of pdfCalligraph depends on the enum class java.lang.Character.UnicodeScript

 ## PDF limitations